| Home | Old Testament Studies | Jeremiah Table of Contents | Previous Section | Next Section |

 NASB (UPDATED) TEXT: JEREMIAH 32:1-5

 32:1 "the eighteenth year of Nebuchadnezzar" This would make the date 587 B.C.
 Nebuchadnezzar's father, Nabopolassar (626 - 605 B.C.), was the founder of the Neo-Babylonian Empire.
 When the last strong king of Assyria (Ashurbanipal) died in 626 B.C.., Nabopolassar rebelled.
 He started a new empire which was very successful.
-In 605 B.C., after the death of Nabopolasser, Nebuchadnezzar II (605-562 B.C.) returned to Babylon.
+In 605 B.C., after the death of Nabopolasser, Nebuchadnezzar II (605-562 B.C.) returned to Babylon to be crowned.
 This was after his successful battle at Carchemish, where he defeated the remnant of the Assyrian army and Pharaoh Necho's Egyptian army at the headwaters of the Euphrates.
 After being crowned king he returned to this area to subdue Palestine.

 SPECIAL TOPIC: KINGS OF NEO-BABYLON